 14. Whip It (2009)

-Did I know I was queer when I first watched this Ellen-Page-joins-roller-derby comedy?
+Did I know I was queer when I first watched this Elliot-Page-joins-roller-derby comedy?
 Not…yet.
 But I was inspired to buy some second-hand skates, consider (briefly) moving to Austin, and think hard about how to build a better relationship with my mom.

 Watch if you’re into: roller derby, movies-that-seem-queer-but-actually-aren’t, Landon Pigg, or movies about Texas.

 15. Thelma & Louise (1991)

 The exhilarating freedom from men pursued by the title characters is imbued with humor and seriousness, and becomes as far-fetched as it is alluring in this road movie directed by Ridley Scott.

 Watch if you’re into: road trip buddies, revenge flicks, and The Grand Canyon (but I won’t spoil the ending).